 My recommendation was to go with a lighter colour because it would de-emphasize the not-so-fabulous roof lines of their house.
 Standing seam roofs are somewhat reflective and can look really airy in lighter colours disappearing into the sky.

-What style of home looks good with a standing seam roof?
+What style of home looks good with a standing seam metal roof?

 There does seem to be a trend towards installing more standing seam metal roofs.
 When I started writing this post, I was going to say that this style of roof is too modern for a traditional home.
 It used to be that you would not typically see them on a conventional home.